Columnists Mick and Lini of the Ecological Cookery for the L.A. Free Press cover food safety issues and how to choose the healthiest foods to eat.

 Since many of the dyes used are carcinogenic all teas containing them should be avoided.
 There is no reason for dyeing or otherwise altering the appearance of any natural food.
 If you are in doubt as to whether tea is dyed or not, put a clean dish towel into a freshly brewed cup of tea.
 After a minute, remove it.
 If there is a stain on the cloth the tea is dyed and should be discarded.

-Foods selected for canning are invariably of poor quality and lacking in nutritional value, tests and. aroma.
-Minute amounts of lead from the can may have entered the food, and—even in small amounts—lead is highly toxic.
+Foods selected for canning are invariably of poor quality and lacking in nutritional value, taste and aroma.
+Minute amounts of lead from the can may have entered the food, and — even in small amounts — lead is highly toxic.

 Nearly all canned products and pre-packaged foods contain preservatives and additives.
 They are also packed with so–called "flavor-enhancing" substances such as Monosodium Glutamate, which is a known carcinogen.
 In addition, many canned foods are overcooked which results in the loss of valuable vitamins.